ocaml/ocaml.org/site/README.md

   * traverse to a source file of interest in github
   * click the "pencil" edit icon in the top right, which forks the project and puts the file in edit mode
   * make a small change to get started in the edit window
-  * update commit message and push "propose changes", which will create a commit and prompt for PR creation
+  * push "propose changes", which will create a commit and prompt for PR creation
   * click "Create Pull Request"
-  * change the action to "Create draft pull request" and click
+  * on the next screen, change the action to "Create draft pull request" and press the button
-* Clone your fork locally
+* Clone your fork locally (or continue editing directly in github if the change is small)
 * Continue developing, feel free to ask questions in the PR, if you run into obstacles or uncertainty as you make changes
 * Once you feel your branch is ready, check the PR preview to ensure the changes